Granta

 Ultimo Numero:

-For our autumn edition Granta goes to Modi’s India.
+For our winter issue, Granta goes to therapy.

 Vuoi un assaggio del contenuto di Granta?
 Iscriviti qui alle notifiche dei nuovi numeri per ricevere avvisi via email ogni volta che viene pubblicato un nuovo numero, insieme ai suoi punti salienti editoriali.